 The typical consumer is still quite uneducated about CBD oil products and what forms of relief they actually aid with.
 This means companies try to make all sorts of claims about their products that are just not true (like CBD is an excellent at improving sleep quality).

-The main takeaway here is…if you are looking to use plain CBD for sleep, you’ll likely be disappointed.
-Hemp extract (or CBD extract) is NOT effective at improving sleep by itself.
-To be honest, reports do mention that CBD can be used for sleep, but test subjects took roughly 5-20x the amount of CBD taken in a normal dose.
-This does NOT mean that CBD oil is a good sleep aid, and it may be dangerous.
+If you are looking to use CBD to make you tired, you’ll likely be disappointed.
+Hemp extract (or CBD extract) is NOT effective at making people tired.
+To be honest, reports do mention that CBD can be used for sleep, but test subjects took roughly 5 – 20x the amount of CBD taken in a normal dose.

 When you blend it with other compounds, however, it produces a synergistic effect that results in one of the most powerful over the counter compounds to help get a good night’s sleep.